marklogic-community/data-hub-central-community/middle-tier/README.md

 You'll see in the logging that Tomcat is listening on port 9003.
 This is configured via the server.port file in src/main/resources/application.properties.
 The Grove UI defaults to connecting to this port, which is defined in the ui/package.json file via the "proxy" property.
-You're free to change this to any port that you wish.
+You're free to change this to any port you wish.

 Next, instead of running "npm start" from the root Grove project directory (which starts both the UI and the Node middle tier), you should run "npm start" from the "ui" project directory: